What is frequency-specific microcurrent (FSM)?

-Are there any situations in which frequency-specific microcurrent should not be used?
+Are there any situations in which frequency-specific microcurrent (FSM) should not be used?

-In addition, certain frequencies should not be used in cases of acute infection, new scar tissue (within 6 weeks), and acute fractures.
-Please discuss any of these concerns with your provider during consultation so that appropriate recommendations can be made.
+Certain frequencies also shouldn’t be used in cases of acute infection, new scar tissue (within six weeks) and acute fractures.
+Make sure to talk about any of these concerns with your healthcare provider before treatment.

-What are the risks and side effects of frequency-specific microcurrent treatment?
+What are the risks and side effects of frequency-specific microcurrent (FSM) treatment?